StevenWeng88/CoinFlipSimulator/README.md

 # CoinFlipSimulator
-Simple coin flip simulator using JavaFX
-A simple coin flip simulator using JavaFX which also includes a two player game that you can play.
+A simple coin flip simulator using JavaFX which also includes a two player game.